-MSc Hydrology and Water Resources Management (H2UP), or
+MSc Hydrology and Water Resources Management (H2UP)

 The course was first established in 1955 as Engineering Hydrology and was the vision of our first course director, Professor Peter Wolf.
 Although initially focussed on the traditional concerns of flood protection and water supply, its reputation and scope increased and in the early nineties the course name was changed to Hydrology for Environmental Management, reflecting the increasing importance of hydrology on the behaviour of the natural environment.
 The current name dates from 2009 and emphases the increasing importance of water not only as a source for drinking, but its role in food production, environmental sustainability and ecosystems services.
 In addition, hydrologists are increasingly concerned with problems of pollutant transport in surface water, soils and groundwaters, and wider issues such as the effects of land use and climate change and these are also covered in the course syllabus.

 MSc in Hydrology and Water Resources Management (H2UP)